alpecevit/alpecevit/README.md

 # Hi, I'm Alp! :wave:

 ## :rocket: About Me
-- I am a Data Science Trainee at AnalyticaHouse which is a digital marketing consultancy firm based on Istanbul/Turkey.
+- I am a Data Science Trainee at CicekSepeti.com / Lolaflora.com in Istanbul/Turkey.
 - I am a member of the SDG AI LAB, an initiative under UNDP, as a Volunteer Data Scientist.
 - I am also a Senior student in Political Science & International Relations department at Bogazici University.